Undergraduate Academic Information

 - Work with diverse populations

 Each academic major's internship practices are designed to meet licensure, certification, and professional requirements and expectations, and, thus, internships differ across departments.
-In every major, internships are an integral component of a comprehensive program, which includes course preparation, the internship work experience, mentoring, guided supervision, and reflection.
-Internship requirements can range anywhere from 120 to 400 hours in a semester.
-Some majors, such as Human Services, Sociology, Psychology, Athletic Training, and Education require more than one internship.
+In every major, internships are an integral component of a comprehensive program, which includes course preparation, the internship work experience, mentoring, guided supervision, reflection, and typically a presentation of learning outcomes.
+Internship fieldwork hour requirements can range anywhere from 120 to 400 hours in a semester.
+Some majors, such as Human Services, Sociology, Psychology, Athletic Training, Sport Management, Justice Studies and Education require more than one internship.

 Lasell College is Accredited by:

-Every student at Lasell completes her or his undergraduate education with an intellectually rigorous academic experience that brings together knowledge and skills learned in the major, while providing a bridge to the profession.
+Every student at Lasell completes her or his undergraduate education with an intellectually rigorous academic experience that brings together knowledge and skills learned in the major and the Core Curriculum, while providing a bridge to the profession.
 Although the experience may vary in some of the details according to major, it usually consists of some combination of internship experience, research project, seminar, and independent study completed during the senior year.
-Through a variety of connected-learning projects and activities, students have the opportunity to apply and demonstrate knowledge and skills gained and developed in the major program of study, as well as through the general education core curriculum requirements.
+Through a variety of connected-learning projects and activities, students have the opportunity to demonstrate proficiency in the fourteen Core Student Learning Outcomes, as well as departmental learning outcomes.
 The capstone experience emphasizes skills in writing, speaking, research, and information literacy, as well as in use of technology, as appropriate to individual majors and professions.
 Above all else, student work in the capstone experience demonstrates preparedness for the demands and requirements for success in his or her chosen profession.

 The Center for Academic Advising and First Year Programs provides a centralized location for all first-year students' academic advising services.
 Located in Bancroft House, the Center for Academic Advising is open throughout the entire day every weekday.
 In addition, the Center oversees all academic advising for undergraduate students, and serves as an additional resource for students and faculty.
 The Center for Academic Advising and First Year Programs provides additional services for first-year students including First Year Seminar Peer Mentoring and Peer Advising.
 The Center aims to help students succeed as productive members of the Lasell College community.